yinkeet/pickles-in-a-jar/README.md

 # pickles-in-a-jar

-An fire and forget email service that is written in NodeJS
+A fire and forget email service that is written in NodeJS

 ## Requirements